Autumn Pumpkin Chili

 - 1/4 teaspoon pepper

-- Optional toppings: shredded cheddar cheese, sour cream and sliced green onions
+- Optional toppings: Shredded cheddar cheese, sour cream, corn chips and sliced green onions

 - Saute the onion and green and yellow peppers in oil in a large skillet until tender.
 Add garlic; cook 1 minute longer.
 Crumble turkey into skillet.
 Cook over medium heat until meat is no longer pink.